 Actually no, it isn't.
 It's kinda iffy, but it's implied that in the original universe, NICOLE came from Penders' "Mobius: X Years Later" timeline, which is now explicitly not canon due Ken wanting to use it as a connection to his pet project with Lara-Su.
 And even if it wasn't part of M:XYL, that story was still written by Penders, so that otherwise unrelated future can no longer be referenced as such.
 Odds are, NICOLE has a different origin now...

 In the post-crossover continuity after the failed Genesis Wave, Sonic and Tails have to use NICOLE to restore the memories of the other Freedom Fighters.
 Doing so, however, has proven to be a traumatic experience as this version of the characters live through memories they may not have experienced first-hand.
 Thus far, the worst has been Antoine in issue 254, who last we'd seen him, was near-death in a coma.
+He also remembers that he used to be a coward.

 How many worlds did Eggman destroy?